-Here are 10 things to consider when making your flooring decision (keep in mind that we will help you make the right choice!).
+Here are 10 things to consider when making your flooring decision.

 - Select Your Flooring Company with Extreme Care.
 Would you allow just anybody in your home?
 You should be able to depend on your flooring company’s counsel and advice when selecting your carpet.
 Make sure that you choose a company wisely and only allow people in your home who you know and trust.

 - Determine Flooring Usage.
 How and where will the flooring be used?
 What is the foot traffic like (e.g., pets, kids, weather)?
 Are you stopping the dirt from entering your house?
 Does the flooring need to be stain resistant?
 What about stain proof pad?
 Are moisture-proof flooring products important?
 Do you have other climate concerns (e.g., acclimation of hardwood)?
 Are pet-proof products appropriate?
 Make sure you work with a company that can help you forecast traffic patterns and flooring usage.

 - Research Materials.
 Each material and style offers different advantages and disadvantages.
 What are your aesthetic concerns?
 Are you leaning toward carpet, hardwood, or ceramic flooring?
 What fibers and textures?
 What color do you want, and what are the potential consequences of that color choice?
 Be sure to take home a carpet or flooring sample and evaluate it in relation to your room and light.
 If you are a property manager, make sure your flooring company has the knowledge and experience to provide recommendations that help you earn LEED credits.

 - Set Performance Expectations.
 How long does your flooring need to last?
 Do you own?
 Rent?
 Live in the property?
 Plan to sell it?
 Make sure the quality of construction matches your specific performance needs.